Joel-Raju/joel-raju.github.io/content/posts/2020-03-28---Form-handling-using-React-Hooks.md

 };
 ```

-We've now built a truly portable hook that could be used to handle forms in our app.
-We could keep
+We've now built a truly portable hook that can handle forms in our app.
+We could keep going and add
-going and add touched state, handle blur, field mount state, form submit state etc.
+touched state, handle blur, field mount state, form submit state etc.

 ## Source code